kervi/kervi/_doc/camera.rst

 Video and camera is managed via special Kervi Camera controllers.
 A camera controller capture frames from camera and feeds them into the system.

-It is possible to link a camera to dashboard sections or as a dashboard background.
+It is possible to link a camera to dashboard panel or as a dashboard background.

 .. image:: images/dashboard_cam.png
     :width: 45 %